utilbot/documentation/versioned_docs/version-6.1.x/main/intro.md

 # Introduction
 Hey!
 You successfully found the Online-Documentation for the Utilbot!
 This is meant to be a Help to use the Bot.
 You will find all Commands, all Changelogs, just **EVERYTHING** here!

-:::danger The future of the Music Feature
+:::danger The future of Music with the Bot
 Please have a look on our [text about the future of the music feature](important-notes#the-future-of-the-music-feature).
 :::